CONTENTS

 people.
 Anything that we can do out of the box?

 Hon.
-Eric Schmalz: — I’ll just quickly speak to
+Eric Schmalz: — I’ll just quickly speak to some of the

-financially motivated obviously.
-We want to make sure that we’re
+motivated obviously.
+We want to make sure that we’re . . .
+We have a

-. . .
-We have a graduate retention program which offers tax
+graduate retention program which offers tax incentives to young people and

-incentives to young people and individuals who are graduating from
+individuals who are graduating from post-secondary education institutions so

-post-secondary education institutions so that they want to remain here.
-There’s
+that they want to remain here.
+There’s an incentive for them to remain here,

-measures and, you know, low taxes that we’re trying to keep in the province to
+including some of the affordability measures and, you know, low taxes that we’re

-play, and raise a family here.
+people to set up their home and work, play, and raise a family here.

 Those